neehanayak/SQL-Quest/README.md

-# SQL 50 with Pandas
+# SQL Quest with Pandas

 A collection of **LeetCode SQL Quest problems** solved using both **SQL** and **Pandas**, demonstrating strong data querying and transformation skills.